hashicorp/terraform-website/content/source/docs/enterprise/api/policy-sets.html.md

 ```

 The `upload` link URL in the above response is valid for one hour after creation.
 Make a `PUT` request to this URL directly, sending the policy set contents in `tar.gz` format as the request body.
 Once uploaded successfully, you can request the "Show Policy Set" endpoint again to verify that the status has changed from `pending` to `ready`.

+## Relationships

+The following relationships may be present in various responses:

+* `workspaces`: The workspaces to which the policy set applies.
+* `policies`: Individually managed policies which are associated with the policy set.
+* `newest-version`: The most recently created policy set version, regardless of status.
+Note that this relationship may include an errored and unusable version, and is intended to allow checking for VCS errors.
+* `current-version`: The most recent **successful** policy set version.